spectral-compute/scale-docs/docs/use_of_trademarks.md

  - AMD ROCm is a registered trademark of Advanced Micro Devices, Inc.
  - SCALE is a registered trademark of Spectral Compute Ltd.

-Please contact us at [legal@spectralcompute.co.uk](mailto:legal@spectralcompute.co.uk) for any inquiries or corrections regarding our use of trademarks.
+Please contact us at [legal@spectralcompute.com](mailto:legal@spectralcompute.com) for any inquiries or corrections regarding our use of trademarks.